cadets/hypertrace-test/README.md

 Currently, there are no actual HyperTrace tests in the HyperTrace Test Suite.
 Still, there are a couple of tests for testing the test suite itself.
-You can run them by simply running `./build/hypertrace-test` from the checkout root directory.
+You can run them by simply running `./build/bin/hypertrace-test` from the checkout root directory.

+Further, there is a `HYPERTRACE_TESTPATH` environment variable that the HyperTrace test suite recognises.
+If it is set, the tests and stagers will be looked for in that directory.